Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Introduction

-We show that the SC method has desirable statistical properties if input features are rich enough to approximate the relevant unobservables.
+We show that the SC method has desirable statistical properties if the input features are rich enough to approximate the relevant unobservables.
 In particular, we prove that the SC method delivers asymptotically normal estimators if the approximation error decreases fast enough.
-As a direct application of this general result, we demonstrate consistency and asymptotic normality of the SC estimator in a model with two-way fixed effects and an assignment process based on both permanent and time-varying components of the outcomes.
-It has been long-established that such selection patterns naturally arise in applications in labor economics (e.g., \citealp{ashenfelter1985using}).
-The conventional DiD estimator is inconsistent in this environment, even though the baseline outcomes follow a two-way model.
+As a direct application of this general result, we demonstrate consistency and asymptotic normality of the SC estimator in a model with two-way fixed effects where the treatment assignment is based on both permanent and time-varying components of the outcomes.
+It has been long-established that such selection patterns naturally arise in economic applications (e.g., \citealp{ashenfelter1985using}).
+The DiD estimator is inconsistent in this environment, even though the baseline counterfactual outcomes follow a two-way model.

 Our results extend beyond the two-way setup and remain valid in models with interactive fixed effects (e.g., \citealp{bai2009panel,moon2015linear,moon2017dynamic}).
-In contrast to this literature, we do not rely on fixed rank assumptions and prove the asymptotic normality of the SC estimator for models where the dimension of fixed effects increases with sample size, albeit under additional restrictions.
-This analysis better describes the interplay between finite and large $T$ regimes, showing that the conventional large-$T$ results available in the panel data literature can be too optimistic.
-To the best of our knowledge, similar results are not available in the panel data literature, even for more conventional estimators.
+In contrast to a significant portion of the literature on interactive fixed effects, we do not rely on fixed rank assumptions and prove the asymptotic normality of the SC estimator for models where the dimension of fixed effects increases with sample size.
+This analysis better describes the interplay between finite and large $T$ regimes, showing that the convergence rate of the estimator is slower in a more flexible model.
+Our conclusions are in line with the recent results established in \cite{freeman2023linear} for a semiparametric model with unobserved two-way heterogeneity (see also \citealp{beyhum2022factor}).
+A similar performance was shown in \cite{arkhangelsky2021synthetic} for the Synthetic DiD estimator.
+Notably, the last result was established for a model with strictly exogenous treatment assignment.